archi-jusi/mini-project/README.md

 ### Explanation:

 The static web site is hosted on S3.
-The bucket is encrypted using SS3 and versioned.
+The bucket is encrypted using SS3.

 The user can connect to the website only from the cloudfront URL and not directly on the bucket using Origin Access Identity (OAI).

-There is another bucket which is logging all the requests from the cloudfront.
+There is another encrypted bucket which is logging all the requests from the cloudfront.

-The bucket is encrypted and versioned.

 Use of GNU MakeFile and aws CLI to deploy/debug/destroy faster, to pass the password securely and not put in file, you can use environment variable or variable as a parameter during the command (Don't forget to indent the command as it will not be written in your bash_history ).